slamora/brackets-wiki/Running-Brackets-Unit-Tests.md

 You can try to run "All" test from the "All" tab, but due to memory constraints, usually all of the tests don't pass.
 Here's a more reliable recipe:

-1. Switch to "Unit" tab and click "All" to run all test
+1. Switch to "Unit" tab and click "All" to run all tests
 2. Switch to "Integration" tab and run "All"
 3. Close SpecRunner dialog, shutdown/restart Brackets, `Debug > Runs Tests`
 4. Switch to "Live Preview" tab and run "All"